 You may be wondering what the difference is between a groundhog vs woodchuck.
 Given that their names are so different, it is only natural to assume that they are different animals.
 However, groundhogs and woodchucks are the same animal.
 They are named differently depending on the region, and these animals are found throughout North America and beyond.

-In this article, we will discuss some key facts about groundhogs, including their species classification to prove that they are indeed known as both groundhogs and woodchucks.
+In this article, we will discuss some key facts about groundhogs, including their species classification to prove that the conversation on groundhog vs woodchuck leads to the same answers.
 We will also discuss some of these creature’s habits, including their unique ability to hibernate.
 Let’s get started!

 A woodchuck vs groundhog is known as Marmota monax, member of the marmot family.
 Marmots are essentially very large squirrels in many ways, capable of reaching over 10 pounds.
 The same could be said for groundhogs as well, as these rodents do tend to get fairly large.